-Although the Clery Act requires institutions to use the UCR for defining and classifying crimes, it does not require Clery Act Crime reporting to meet all UCR standards.
-The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs and to local law enforcement.
+The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs and to security.

 Crime Log

 In addition to requiring the disclosure of Clery Act Crime statistics in the annual security report, the Clery Act also requires the university to record all criminal incidents and alleged criminal incidents that are reported to the JCSO.
 To comply with this requirement, the Jerusalem Center maintains a daily crime log of reported incidents that includes the nature, date, time, general location, and disposition, if known, of crimes that occur within the Clery Geography.